 - Financial management—built-in security meets the compliance requirements for financial applications and data.

 - Digital marketing—you can integrate it with CMS on Web App or Redis Cache, enabling you to store customer data and perform personalization.

-One of the best reasons to migrate to a database in Azure is the support that is provided for migration.
+One of the best reasons to deploy and migrate to a database in Azure is the support that is provided for migration.
 To ease this process, Azure offers several options to help you transition your data:

 Data Migration Service (DMS)